reactive-python/reactpy/docs/source/core-abstractions.rst

 Component Layout
 ----------------

-Displaying components requires you to turn them into :ref:`VDOM <VDOM Mimetype>` - this is done using a :class:`~idom.core.layout.Layout`.
-Layouts are responsible for rendering components (turning them into VDOM) and scheduling their re-renders when they :meth:`~idom.core.layout.Layout.update`.
-To create a layout, you'll need a :class:`~idom.core.component.Component` instance, which will become its root, and won't ever be removed from the model.
-Then you'll just need to call and await a :meth:`~idom.core.layout.Layout.render` which will return a :ref:`JSON Patch`:
+Displaying components requires you to turn them into :ref:`VDOM <VDOM Mimetype>`.
+This transformation, known as "rendering a component", is done by a :class:`~idom.core.proto.LayoutType`.
+Layouts are responsible for rendering components and scheduling their re-renders when they change.
+IDOM's concrete :class:`~idom.core.layout.Layout` implementation renders :class:`~idom.core.component.Component` instances into :class:`~idom.core.layout.LayoutUpdate` and responds to :class:`~idom.core.layout.LayoutEvent` objects respectively.

+To create a layout, you'll need a :class:`~idom.core.component.Component` instance, that will become its root.
+This component won't ever be removed from the model.
+Then, you'll just need to call and await a :meth:`~idom.core.layout.Layout.render` which will return a :ref:`JSON Patch`:

 .. testcode::

     with idom.Layout(ClickCount()) as layout:
-        patch = await layout.render()
+        update = await layout.render()

-The layout also handles the triggering of event handlers.
-Normally these are automatically sent to a :ref:`Dispatcher <Layout Dispatcher>`, but for now we'll do it manually.
-To do this we need to pass a fake event with its "target" (event handler identifier), to the layout's :meth:`~idom.core.layout.Layout.dispatch` method, after which we can re-render and see what changed:
+The layout also handles the deliver of events to their handlers.
+Normally these are sent through a :ref:`Dispatcher <Layout Dispatcher>` first, but for now we'll do it manually.
+To accomplish this we need to pass a fake event with its "target" (event handler identifier), to the layout's :meth:`~idom.core.layout.Layout.deliver` method, after which we can re-render and see what changed:

 .. testcode::